-Fort Leavenworth to Utan at \$26 per hundred weight.
-Corn that cost 26 cents per pound for freight might have been bought in Salt Lake City for \$1 per bag.
-Toms of flour was spolled and thrown away.
-Yet it was a splen-did thing for the 'Mormons.'
-It gave them work, and money, which they did met have before flowed into Tich. not have before, flowed into Utah.
+"Mormons," and defends them wher- Utab ever opportunity affords.
+He lived say, stolen grom the government.
+Look at the provision contracts to haul from Fort Leavenworth to Utah at \$26 per-hundred weight.
+Corn that cost \$26 cents per pound for freight might have been bought in Sait Lake City for \$1 per bag.
+Tons of flour was applied and thrown away.
+Tet it was a splen-did thing for the 'Mormons.'
+It gave them work, and money, which they did not have before, flowed into Utah.
 PRAISE FOR THE "MORMONS."